 The last Chhatri that needs a mention is that of Maharaja Sawai Pratap Singh.
 It is placed on the left side of the entrance having a backdrop of Nahargarh Fort and hills.
 This structure too is akin to the one of Sawai Madho Singh I. The primary theme in the detailing represents his love for Krishna.

 Upon exiting this complex and moving to the middle section one discovers a Shiva temple, a large ficus tree, and a flat Pavillion.
 This is the smallest of all three sections and contains just one structure.

-From the midsection, one needs retracing to the third part of Royal Gaitor which has three tombstones.
+From the midsection, one needs to retrace to the third part of the Royal Gaitor which has three tombstones.
 Two of these belong to the last two rulers Sawai Madho Singh II and Sawai Man Singh II.
 The last one belongs to the son of Sawai Man Singh II – Brig.
 Bhawani Singh.